 Nowadays, you have a huge personal finance blogging community and a variety of forums to visit if you want to talk to money bloggers.

 Every year I go to FINCON, which is an annual conference attended by over a thousand bloggers and members of the media.
 It's put on Phil Taylor, founder of PT Money, and his fantastic team.
 Phil's been blogging for over ten years too.
 There are separate FINCON Masters events, smaller events held in other major cities throughout the year.
 There are casual meetups in various locations throughout the year.

 If this all existed back in the mid-2000s, I may have quit my job even sooner.
 We had a smaller community, focused around forums, but even then it was a fun community to be a part of and share ideas.
 Facebook didn't go public outside of universities until 2006.

 The community exists today is amazing and so incredibly supportive.
-It's just a bigger, more vibrant and connected version of what existed when I quit.
+It's also just a lot bigger, with people sharing their experiences, more vibrant and connected version of what existed when I quit.